 Recreational consumers also embrace THC distillate for its strong effects and efficiency (a little goes a long way).
 Additionally, many consumers and patients prefer THC distillate to other concentrates because of its purity, believing it is the cleanest form of cannabis oil you can find.

 Some consumers also avoid distillate due to its lack of terpenes, the aromatic compounds in cannabis that also offer a variety of therapeutic benefits (along with other cannabinoids like CBD).
 This is due to the distillation process used to create distillate; while its purity is a plus, it also means the final product lacks the network of compounds thought to produce the entourage effect.
-However, some companies add terpenes back into their distillate after it’s made to create specialized flavors.
+However, some companies add terpenes back into their distillate after it’s made to create specialized flavors or enhance certain medicinal benefits.

 THC distillate is a very pure and potent product that offers great benefits to patients and recreational consumers alike.
 The unique and technical extraction process used to produce distillate makes this cannabis concentrate one of the best.
 Not to mention that it can be consumed in all sorts of fun ways, from vape pens to edibles to joints.